220124-JavaReactAzure/code_sharks/standup_notes.md

 Our definition of done is whenever a feature is completely functional, and the DAOs are able to return a booelan to the service layer, allowing us to know that the CRUD operations were successfully completed.
 Also, feature is a service function and it must run under test without any error.

+# Standup Notes 2/14/2022
+## P1 Status

+Josh + Hannah: we are creating our tables for our P1 and creating the foreign key/primary key relationships.
+Almost have a fully completed ERD

+Michael + Austin:ER diagram done.
+Working on code skeleton

+Phil + Darrell: Created Microsoft SQL instance.
+Created database structure for P1.
+Added ERD to README.md.
+Created skeletons for most of the necessary source files.